 Psychiatrists have an actual name for the kind of seething rage that goes beyond the speeding, tailgating, honking, or passing on the right that many aggressive drivers regularly do when they drive.
-People who experience road rage so violent that it leads to an assault against another driver, passenger, or car may be suffering from "intermittent explosive disorder" (IED), according to a report in the June 2006 issue of the Archives of General Psychiatry.
-This disorder may affect up to 7 percent of the population, or about 16 million Americans over their lifetimes, according to the authors.
+People who experience road rage so violent that it leads to an assault against another driver, passenger, or car may be suffering from "intermittent explosive disorder" (IED), according to a report in the Archives of General Psychiatry.
+This disorder could affect up to 7 percent of the population, or about 16 million Americans over their lifetimes, according to the authors.
 This disease -- the psychiatric disorder most closely linked to impulsive violence -- usually begins in childhood or adolescence and includes repeated aggressive outbursts involving property destruction and/or injury over many years.

 - "He cut me off ..."

 - "It was an argument over a parking space ..."